 Bruschetta really is the ultimate appetizer.
 It’s just one of those really simple dishes that everybody loves.
 Fresh, hearty and most importantly, versatile.
 Versatile enough to chuck in some feta and pour over a bucket of balsamic glaze?
 Ohhhhh yes.

-Authentic Bruschetta only calls for a few simple ingredients – Tomato, Basil, Garlic and Olive Oil.
-Which in itself is already a marriage of ingredients made in heaven.
-But for me, that makes the perfect foundation to mix things up and throw in a few special additions, my favourite one being Feta.
+Authentic Bruschetta only calls for a few simple ingredients.
+For me, the simplicity makes the perfect foundation to mix things up and throw in a few special additions, my favourite one being Feta.